yinyin13/tic-tac-toe/README.md

     ```bash
     pytest tests.py
     ```
 4. You are Player X, and you will then be asked several times to make a move.
-To cover all test cases, please observe the board and make sure you make at least one invalid move in each game.
+To cover all test cases, please observe the board and make sure you make **at least one invalid move in each game**.
 (Invalid move = placing your symbol in a non-empty spot.)

 ------------------------------------------------------------------------